Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             files.
       --other_features_files_path OTHER_FEATURES_FILES_PATH [OTHER_FEATURES_FILES_PATH ...], -of OTHER_FEATURES_FILES_PATH [OTHER_FEATURES_FILES_PATH ...]
                             Please assign the gff files (besides transcript gff file) which you want to merge.
-You can use space to separate multiple gff files.
+You can use spaces to separate multiple gff files.

     additional arguments: